56% of U.S. employers use pre-employment drug tests, or randomly drug test employees.

 In such a time of social change and developing scientific research on cannabis use, penalizing workers for having consumed cannabis at some point, for either medical or recreational purposes, often results in a lawsuit.

 The possibility of positives and the growing use of medical marijuana further contribute to employee grievances and pushback against workplace drug testing.
 (Sejits, O'Farell)

 5. drug tests are not good for workplace safety culture.

 “The implementation of drug testing programs can lead to resentment and a subsequent increase in grievance rates, deteriorating labor-management relations, decreased morale, and difficulties in attracting and hiring qualified candidates” (Seijts, O’Farrell).

-Employee's general dislike of drug tests stems from the fact that they are focused on catching and punishing wrongdoing.
+Employee's general dislike of random and pre-employment drug tests stems from the fact that they are focused on catching and punishing wrongdoing.
 Such a negative and reactive approach to workplace safety typically results from poor management and leadership.
 When the only recognition for safety performance in a workplace is in the form of reprimand, communication and rapport between front-line workers and management tends to be poor.
 (Blair, Spurlock, 2008)